STAN Introduction

 Section - transformed parameters

-• Deterministic functions
+• Deterministic functions of parameters

 • Evaluated with each sample

-• Log absolute Jacobian
+• Inverse transform and Log absolute Jacobian

 Section - model